 Skip to main content

 The Developer Settings page provides tools for integrating with the Benji Platform programmatically.
-You can generate API keys for authentication, configure webhook endpoints to receive real-time updates, and connect to pre-built integrations.
+You can generate API keys for authentication, configure webhook endpoints to receive real-time updates, manage IP whitelisting, and connect to pre-built integrations.
 Developer

 API Tokens